Naralux/dotfiles/README.md

 ## Minimum Requirements

 > [!NOTE]
-> Use the package manager appropriate for your system, or install packages manually.
+> Use the package manager appropriate for your system.

 Ensure you have the following installed on your system.